Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 POST /api/jobs/{id}/retry Retry a failed download

-DELETE /api/jobs/cleanup Delete jobs (?status=completed/failed/both)
+DELETE /api/jobs/cleanup Delete jobs (?status=completed/failed/both), admin only

 POST /api/bulk-import-async Bulk import songs (async, returns immediately)